Great Train Robbery (1963): Recovery of the money

 £2,631,684 was stolen (although the police report says £2,595,997).
 The bulk of the haul was in £1 notes and £5 notes (both the older white note and the newer blue note which was half its size).
 The £5 notes were bundled in batches of £2,500, the £1 notes in batches of £500.
 There were also ten-shilling notes in batches of £250.
 A quantity of Irish and Scottish money was also stolen.

 With the exception of a few 'drinks' for associates, the loot was split into 17 equal shares of around £150,000 each (George Hatherill claims that there were 18 shares).

-With a few notable exceptions, the money was quickly laundered or divided by friends, family and associates of the robbers.
-Much was laundered through bookmakers (Wilson and Wisbey were themselves bookmakers) although, astonishingly, only a few hundred pounds were identifiable by serial number so the robbers could have spent the money without fear of being traced.
-There were 1,579 notes whose serial numbers were known and the rest of the money was completely untraceable.
+With a few notable exceptions, the money was quickly laundered or divided among friends, family and associates of the robbers.
+Much was laundered through bookmakers (Wilson and Wisbey were themselves bookmakers) although, astonishingly, only a few hundred pounds were identifiable by serial numbers, so the robbers could have spent the money without fear of being traced.
+Only 1,579 notes had known serial numbers, so the rest of the money was completely untraceable.

-The £5 notes were of two different types, because in 1957 the British Government had begun to replace the large white notes with smaller blue ones.
-The final changeover had not been completed by the time of the robbery.
-The white notes quickly became far more conspicuous to use, making it harder for them to be spent.
+The £5 notes were of two different types because, in 1957, the British Government had begun to replace the large white notes with smaller blue ones.
+The final changeover had not been completed by the time of the robbery, but the white notes quickly became far more conspicuous, making it harder for them to be spent.

-Although within six months of the robbery 10 of the robbers had been locked up awaiting trial and three others were wanted criminals on the run, very little of the money had actually been recovered.
-This has led to speculation that there is a great deal of robbery loot still out there.
+Although ten of the robbers were locked up within six months of the robbery, awaiting trial, and three others were wanted criminals on the run, very little of the money had been recovered.
+That has led to speculation that a great deal of the loot is still unaccounted for.
 In fact, the money was soon seized and spent by predatory gangsters and greedy associates, relatives and lawyers.
-Thus the proceeds of the greatest cash robbery in British history were quickly used up, with few of the robbers receiving any real long-term benefit.
+Thus the proceeds of the greatest cash robbery in British history were quickly used up, with few of the robbers receiving any long-term benefit.

 Less than £400,000 was eventually recovered.
-Over half of this consisted of the shares of Roger Cordrey (£141,017) and (allegedly) Brian Field (£100,900).
+Over half of that consisted of the shares of Roger Cordrey (£141,017) and (allegedly) Brian Field (£100,900).
 A further £36,000 was recovered from Jimmy White's caravan.
 Roy James was carrying £12,041 when captured. £47,245 was found in a telephone box in Great Dover Street, Newington, South London.